 Overall, you’re looking at approximately $1,575 of value over the course of 1 year — and that’s if you take advantage of every benefit and maximize the system.

-To be fair, we think it’s worth noting what overall values might look like if you don’t maximize your perks as much:
+To be fair, it’s worth noting what overall values might look like if you don’t maximize your perks as much:

 - Don’t pay attention to elite benefits: ~$500